nMPyC/nmpyc/docs/source/start.rst

    u_ol, x_ol = model.mpc(x0,N,K,discount)

-Here `x0` is an :py:class:`nmpyc.nmpyc_array.array` which defines the initial value, `N` is the MPC horizon and the parameter `K` defines the number of MPC iterations.
-The parameter `discont` is optional and defines the discount factor if a discounted problem is considered.
+Here `x0` is a :py:class:`nmpyc.nmpyc_array.array` which defines the initial value, `N` is the MPC horizon and the parameter `K` defines the number of MPC iterations.
+The parameter `discount` is optional and defines the discount factor (the default is `1`).

-The result of the simulation can now be viewed in the console by calling
+The result of the simulation can now be shown in the console by calling

 .. code-block:: python